Eadgyth/Programming-Editor/README.md

    <li>A basic file explorer for projects</i>
    <li>A basic console to view the output (error messages) during compiling and testing
    a program (also allows running self-chosen system commands)</li>
-   <li>An "exchange editor" view to modify or exchange between files text sections in a
+   <li>An "exchange editor" view (the panel at the right in the image below) to edit text
-   separate view</li>
+   in a separate view and to facilitate the exchange of text between files</li>
    <li>A basic syntax highlighting for java, perl, html and javascript and indentation</li>
 </ul>
 (Under Windows 10, setting the system look and feel)<br>